CasperN/silica/Design.md

      6. Review the major logical pieces and enumerate the places where the implementation diverges from best practices, or established theory, or just differ from mature compilers.
         1. Is this divergence justified by Silica's design or goals?
         2. If not, what changes should be made to improve the Silica design or compiler implementation?
-  3. Having thought through the implementation detials, step back and review the design again.
+  3. Having thought through the implementation details, step back and review the design again.
      1. Based on your above analysis of the design and review of the implementation state, consider how this design document should be updated.
      2. Enumerate the ways where the implementation has diverged from the design.
      3. For each divergence, propose whether the design or implementation should be updated, based on the values of the language.
      4. Apply the design review checklist, step by step, and note what changes need to be made.
-  4. Propose a roadmap to bring the implementation closer to the intended design
+  4. Begin a roadmap to bring the implementation closer to the intended design
-     1. Based on the gaps and TODOs identified, enumerate the major work items that should be in a roadmap
+     1. Enumerate the work items, both large and small, that should be in a roadmap
-     2. Identify dependencies and interactions between items in the roadmap, if two items are interdependent, they should be broken into smaller work items.
+     2. Identify dependencies and interactions between work items.
+If two items are interdependent, they should be broken into smaller work items.
-     3. Ensure work items form a directed acyclic graph (a DAG) and then identify which items are unblocked and may be worked on first.
+     3. Ensure work item dependencies form a directed acyclic graph (DAG) and then identify which items are unblocked and may be worked on first.
+If there are cycles, break up the work items into smaller pieces.
-     4. Of the unblocked work items, decide which should come first, consider ease of implementation and important to the long term goals.
+     4. Of the unblocked work items, decide which should come first, consider ease of implementation and importance to the long term goals.
 Prioritize progress and momentum.
+Delay non-essential features.
+     5. For the items to be worked on first, break them up into small commit-sized work items, following TDD best practices.
+Each commit should introduce just 1-3 unit tests, (see ast.rs for examples) and the associated tested feature.
+     6. Organize the above into a roadmap and proposal for next steps
   5. Having followed these steps, reflect on these onboarding instructions and your thinking
      1. Check your previous thinking.
 Enumerate corrections.
      2. Critique these onboarding instructions.
 What steps should be expanded or added to better explore the language?